Andrew-wong-ty/GTN-reproduce/README.md

 - CUDA is required

 ## Experimental details
-Experiments are carried out on a single NVIDIA-SMI.
+Experiments are carried out on a single NVIDIA A100 SXM4.
 Hyperparameter settings:
 - Train epochs: 40
 - Learning-rate: 0.005
 - weight decay: 0.001